89211208/Frameworks/Tutorials/01_Front-end.md

   })
 }
 ```
-- This is  custom method that gets an object as parameter and every time it is invoked, it calls a in-build method form react to update the *state* of our app
+- This is a custom method that gets an object as parameter and every time it is invoked, it calls a in-build method form react to update the *state* of our app
 - In this case we are updating the *CurrenPage* and we are assignin the value of the property *page*

 6. To each *a* tag in our ***app.js*** add an onClick attribute and call the method we created in previous step